Kuuuube/hentaigana_input/README.md

 - Run `hentaigana_input`

-- Type the romaji for a character
+- Type the romaji for a character corresponding to a [dictionary value](./docs/key.md)

 - Press the number or symbol next to the character you want